paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 Section was formerly classified to [section 7271d of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section7271d&num=0&edition=prelim), The Public Health and Welfare, prior to renumbering by Pub.
 L. 108–136.

 #### Amendments
 2018—Subsec. (a)(1).
 Pub.
 L. 115–232 inserted dash after “weapon, the Secretary”, designated remainder of existing provisions as subpar.
-(A) and substituted “; and” for period at end, and added subpar.
+(A), and added subpar.
 (B).

 2013—Subsec. (d).
 Pub.
 L. 113–66 made technical amendment to reference in original act which appears in text as reference to “December 2, 2002” in two places.